 In 2017, we created a department wide Wellness Committee whose mission was to promote wellness among all members of the department.
 The committee consisted of representatives from all different roles in our department including residents, faculty, administrative, and clinical staff.
 Our first meeting was in May 2017, and we had three areas of focus including: Physical and Mental Health, Work Environment, and Social and Food.

-The Physical and Mental Health group had many exciting projects including: a meditation session every Wednesday at lunch, a peer support program, making the Employee Assistance Program (EAP) for mental health therapy more accessible and a Community Sponsored Agriculture (CSA) drop off location at Highland Family Medicine for healthy fruits and vegetables grown by local farmers.
+The Physical and Mental Health group had many exciting projects that including: a meditation session every Wednesday at lunch (currently on hold due to COVID), a peer support program, making the Employee Assistance Program (EAP) for mental health therapy more accessible and a Community Sponsored Agriculture (CSA) drop off location at Highland Family Medicine (currently on hold due to COVID) for healthy fruits and vegetables grown by local farmers.

-The Environment Team spearheaded a community garden, quiet music playing at lunchtime in the building, more bike racks, and advocated for improved work stations that allow for sitting or standing.
+The Environment Team spearheaded a community garden, more bike racks, and advocated for improved work stations that allow for sitting or standing.

-The Social and Food group organized events focusing on plant based eating, increasing the social events organized by the suites, adding nutritional information to vending machine displays in the clinic.
+The Social and Food group organized events focusing on plant based eating, increasing the social events organized by the suites (currently on hold due to COVID), adding nutritional information to vending machine displays in the clinic.

-The committee activities on these three domains have been more on the back burner recently as the importance of these component has been grounded firmly in our departmental culture.
+The committee activities on these three domains have been placed on hold for the time being due to COVID-19 and the need for social distancing, we hope to reincorporate these once we are able, as the importance of these components have been grounded firmly in our departmental culture.
 Recently the department and the clinic leadership, along with the departmental wellness representatives (one faculty physician and one nurse practitioner), connected with the URMC wellness committee, have been focused on the institutional changes that would affect the wellbeing of clinicians and staff.
 Surveys are sent regularly both from URMC and from the department to assess the wellness of the clinicians and the staff, and to take actions for what gets in the way of their daily work lives.
 Wellness is an important factor to consider when we discuss business at multiple levels-leadership, suite leaders meetings, suite meetings, and even when we discuss quality improvement projects and work efficiency.
 Residents are strongly encouraged to give feedback to the Chief residents, residency administrators, and the suite faculty, so their voices are reflected in the improvement of the workflow.

 Additionally, we recently started exercise group medical visits for patients that medical students, residents and fellows help to facilitate (and can used to get in a little exercise during clinic time!)
 One of our faculty physicians is a Bollywood Zumba instructor and during her residency here at HFM, she lead a session which was incredibly fun and provided a great work out for all who participated!
 While there is still a lot of work to be done, we are excited to continue the legacy of the biopsychosocial model in Rochester as it pertains not just to patient wellness but to all who work here.